Could a metals shortage be about to derail Africa’s energy transition?

 • At this pivotal crossroads for the energy transition, the major concern now is whether the market can find enough of the critical raw materials needed to support it.

 Africa is currently experiencing great uncertainties over its base and precious metals supply.
-We examine whether the continent is ready to tackle this challenge.
+We examine whether Africa is ready to tackle the challenge of a widespread metals shortage.

 The continuation of the Ukraine war and resulting sanctions which have been imposed on Russia have resulted in a violent shift in the global oil and natural gas markets, as well as major disruptions to energy supplies and agricultural resources.